Kamandalu Ubud – Individually-designed villas in a pristine valley, ideal for honeymooners and families.

 - Basic grocery shop along the access lane, 100m before the resort, and better-stocked minimarts along the main road, 200m away.
 Otherwise, get a hotel shuttle bus to Monkey Forest or Hanoman roads, or the produce and art markets.

-- Petulu – About 2.3km up the main road (ask for exact directions at the turn-off to the village).
-For reasons no-one understands, 100s of white herons and egrets have been flocking for decades to trees in this village only.
-Arriving en masse from about 4pm daily, it’s a remarkable sight, best enjoyed from a low-key café among the rice fields.
-6-minute drive.
+- Petulu – About 2.5 km up the main road (ask for exact directions at the turn-off to the village).
+For reasons no one understands, hundreds of white herons and egrets have been flocking for decades to trees in this village only.
+Arriving en masse from about 4 pm daily, it’s a remarkable sight, best enjoyed from a low-key café among the rice fields.